vanshh13/Doctor_Appointment_System/README.md

 ## ✨ Project Overview

-The Doctor Appointment System is designed to streamline the traditional appointment booking process.
+HealthcareHub is designed to streamline the traditional appointment booking process.
 It provides a centralized platform for patients to find suitable doctors based on their needs, book appointments, and manage their health information.
 For healthcare providers, it offers tools to manage patient records, appointments, and receive feedback.

 ---